Fast and Accurate Proper Orthogonal Decomposition using Efficient Sampling and Iterative Techniques for Singular Value Decomposition: Results

 \subsection{Accuracy and runtime of the iterative algorithms}

-As discussed previously, we sampled only columns in iterative column sampling (ICS) and sampled both columns and rows in iterative column and row sampling (ICRS) in each iteration.
+We evaluated the two versions of ISMA algorithm (Algorithm~\ref{alg:ICS}) - an iterative column sampling algorithm (ICS) and an iterative column and row sampling algorithm (ICRS).
 We tested the performance of the iterative algorithms with two different convergence criteria: cosines between the modes obtained in successive iterations and the principal cosines between the subspaces computed in successive iterations.
 As indicated previously, we tried different sampling strategies from the second iteration.
 Table~\ref{tab:sampl_strategy} lists the different sampling strategies we use in this paper.

 Using $\epsilon$ and $\delta$ around $0.6-0.7$ resulted in a reasonable trade-off between the number of columns (and rows) sampled in each iteration and the number of iterations.
 For the Faces dataset, we chose a higher $\epsilon, \delta$ since the number of columns in the matrix is quite small.
 ORT was not used in the iterative algorithms for YF, since the overhead for computing the orthogonal complement in each iteration proved to be large.
 Table~\ref{tab:param_iter} lists the parameter values used for the iterative algorithms.
 In all cases, the tolerance parameter for convergence $\tau$, is set to 0.99.